vanus-labs/vanus-connect/connectors/mongodb-sink/README.md

 - example

-create a `config.yml` that its content like follow, and mount it to container inside.
+create a `config.yml` with its content as below, and mount it to container inside.

 ```yaml
 db_hosts: